butla/bultrowicz.com/cv/curriculum_vitae.en.md

 - expert in Python programming
 - secondary programming languages: Bash, JavaScript, Java, C++, C#
 - writing understandable and testable code
-- web development with AioHTTP, Falcon, Flask, and Django
+- web development with FastAPI, AioHTTP, Falcon, Flask, and Django
 - advanced web application testing (functional, stress, performance testing; also with microservices)
 - ensuring high availability (HA)
 - good knowledge of optimizing SQL for PostgreSQL (and scaling it out with CitusDB)
 - working with various data stores: Redis, Kafka (and AWS Kinesis), ElasticSearch, S3/MinIO, Amazon Redshift
 - using containers for deployments and testing (Docker, Kubernetes, Helm)
 - implementing web security (X.509, mTLS, JWT, OAuth2)
-- automated infrastructure management with Terraform and Ansible
+- automated infrastructure management with Terraform
 - data engineering (building data pipelines and ETL systems)
 - working with AWS, GCP, and DigitalOcean clouds
 - implementing Continuous Delivery with the help of Gitlab CD (Jenkins in the past)